 Social media can diversify your traffic sources and be very effective at drawing in new readers.
 Choose which networks are best suited for your target market and focus on those.
 You don’t have to have an Instagram account just because a lot of other bloggers do, for example, but if you’re a fashion blogger you’ll benefit from spending a lot of time on the network.
 If you have a B2B site you may want to skip Instagram altogether and focus on LinkedIn and Twitter.
 Knowing where your potential readers hang out is one of the most important ways to be successful.
-You may find tools (such as Canada’s Hootsuite) are a helpful way to manage social media posts and related data.
+You may find post sharing tools are a helpful way to manage social media posts and related data.

 Name your blog posts with potential readers in mind as well.
 Irresistible headlines (not to be confused with “clickbait”) can bring readers in from search engines, social media, ads, and your newsletter if you have one.